Services

 Patients at Akumin have access to advanced Positron Emission Tomography (PET) and Computed Tomography (CT) technology in a single, seamless exam.
-A PET/CT scan combines these two imaging methods into one session, showing both the metabolic activity of cells and the precise anatomical location of abnormalities — giving physicians a more complete picture to guide care.
+PET/CT imaging combines two imaging methods into one session to create a three-dimensional image of the body to show both the metabolic activity of cells and the precise anatomical location of abnormalities, giving physicians a more complete picture to guide care.
+This powerful combination is especially valuable in oncology, cardiology, and neurology, where early and accurate detection can significantly influence treatment options and outcomes.

 How PET/CT Works

-- PET Scan: Uses a small amount of safe, radioactive tracer to highlight areas of increased cellular activity.
-Cancer cells absorb more of the tracer, which appear as bright spots on the scan.
+• PET Scan: Uses a small amount of safe, radioactive tracer to highlight areas of increased metabolic activity.
+Abnormal cells absorb more of the tracer, appearing as bright spots on the scan.
+This is a key part of PET imaging for cancer and helps physicians see how disease is behaving at a metabolic level.

 PET/CT for Cancer Care

-PET/CT is one of the most important tools in oncology, and Akumin uses it to:
+PET/CT imaging is one of the most important tools in oncology, and Akumin uses it to:

 PET/CT for Prostate Cancer

-Akumin offers PSMA PET/CT, a major advance in imaging that targets a protein found on prostate cancer cells.
+Akumin offers PSMA PET/CT, a major advancement in PET/CT for prostate cancer that targets a protein called prostate-specific membrane antigen (PSMA) found on prostate cancer cells.
 This technology can:

 Other Conditions PET/CT Can Detect